 Monroe’s most lasting legacy is his “Monroe Doctrine.”
 Monroe and his secretary of state John Quincy Adams had grown increasingly frustrated with European intervention in Latin America as many former colonies in Latin America became independent states, Monroe and Adams prepared a speech for the State of Union espousing a new ideology for America, the “Monroe Doctrine” as it came to be known by the 1850s.
 The Doctrine decreed that if European powers sought colonization within the American continents, that it would be perceived and not only an attack on the free independent peoples of that state, but on America as well.
 This Doctrine had little to no effect on the world during Monroe’s time.
 America did not yield much political or war powers and as a result, it extensively ignored by European powers and minorly appreciated by Latin American states.
 However, Monroe’s Doctrine would be repeated by US president long into the future.
 President James K. Polk used the Doctrine to justify Manifest Destiny, and the proliferation of a war with Mexico.
 Ulysses S. Grant used the Doctrine to replace European influence in Latin America, under President James Garfield, the Monroe Doctrine introduced the US as a “big brother” to Latin American countries.
 President Teddy Roosevelt added his “Roosevelt Corollary” to the Doctrine, to justify US imperialism into Latin America.
 Even President John F. Kennedy cited the Doctrine during the Cuban Revolution.
 The Monroe doctrine was not just Monroe’s personal foreign policy but became the prevailing American ideology regarding Latin America.

-Monroe was the last president to serve in the War for American independence, Andrew Jackson was a courier but never fought, and his presidency saw America truly becoming its own country.
+Monroe was the last president to serve in the War for American independence, and his presidency saw America truly becoming its own country.
 America began to consolidate its expansion, fight against future colonization, and even grapple with its issue of slavery.
 Monroe would be remembered three times fighting for independence—in the revolution, in the War for 1812, and in the Monroe Doctrine.